usernamenumber/x2go/README.md

         python execute sd ${card}

-4)  When finished, it will be safe to take out the SD card, and it will contain Lubuntu (as specified on the Cubietruck web site) and the EDX installation files for Cubietruck, I created, on the folder  "/home/linaro/EDX"
+4)  When finished, it will be safe to take out the SD card, and it will contain Lubuntu (as specified on the Cubietruck web site) and the EDX installation files for Cubietruck, on the folder "/home/linaro/EDX"

 5)  Insert the created SD card on the Cubietruck SD card slot, turn on the Cubietruck, and Lubuntu will load.